Skip to main content

 How the virtual exchange works

-• The project will last five to six weeks.
+• The project will last a minimum of five weeks.

 • You will choose the day / time of your meeting with your partner.